jorge-carcamo/jorge-carcamo/README.md

-- 👋 Hi, I'm @jorge-carcamo
-- ✨ I'm Software Engineering
-- 👀 I'm interested in backend stack
-- 🌱 I'm currently learning Change Data Capture & ML
+## Hello 👋

+Hi, My name is Jorge, I'm from Chile and I'm a Software Engineering.

+## Skills 👀

+I'm interested in backend stack: Java, Quarkus, NodeJS, NestJS, Golang, among others I'm a begginer in frontend stack: React & Angular
+I've experience developing apps in the AWS and GCP clouds I like everything related to serverless
+Special skills and experience in agile metodology

+## Contact 📫

-- 📫 How to reach me j.carcamo.bustamante@gmail.com
+Reach me j.carcamo.bustamante@gmail.com

 <!---
 jorge-carcamo/jorge-carcamo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.